Didn't find the answer you were looking for? Please contact us right away!

 Does Cheyenne River Indian Outreach receive support from casinos?

 Some Native American casinos around the country are doing well.
 They generally fund important improvements for their own tribes, such as schools and hospitals.
-Because South Dakota is such a rural state, there is no large population from which to draw casino customers.
-So, while South Dakota reservation casinos do provide some employment for their tribes, they struggle to stay in business.
+There are no casinos on the Cheyenne River Reservation.
+Because we are in a very rural area, there is no large population from which to draw customers.

 Is Cheyenne River Indian Outreach part of the Catholic Church?